lucemia/slides/slides/micropipeline.md

         self._after_all_pipelines = {}
         self.output = pipe.output
 ```
 ___Internal class, which hold the pipeline return results, it has two state.
-Waiting means the result is not ready yet, Done means the result is done finish, the `_after_all_pipelines` recorded all dependency.
+State `waiting` means the pipeline is running and the result is not ready yet, State `done` means the pipeline is finished, the `_after_all_pipelines` recorded all dependency.
 So the django-p knows how many pipelines need to be done before current one can fire to run.___

 ### Pipeline